wmgeolab/geoBoundaries/CONTRIBUTING.md

     12. Link to Source Data: URL Link to Source Data
     13. Other Notes: Any other notes that may be useful in assessing the data.

-4. License Screenshot - Each submission should include a license.png file, which is a screencapture of the source which provided the license for a given file.
+4. **License Screenshot** - Each submission should include a license.png file, which is a screencapture of the source which provided the license for a given file.

+**What’s a release type?**

+	Currently, geoBoundaries offers three datasets; gB OPEN, gB Authoritative, and gB Humanitarian.
+These datasets differ in licensure and usage, but follow the same attributional and metadata conventions listed above. gB OPEN contains data which is suitable for open use; CC-BY, ODbL, Public Domain, etc. gB Authoritative offers data sourced directly from the state it represents, e.g. the Mexican government offering MEX_ADM0-2. gB Humanitarian covers data which is licensed ‘for humanitarian use only’.
+A full list of acceptable license types for gB OPEN can be found at https://github.com/wmgeolab/geoBoundaryBot/blob/main/dta/gbLicenses.csv .

+	We anticipate that most submitted boundaries will be contiguous, however, if the file you are submitting is genuinely non contiguous (e.g. CHE_ADM3), we ask that you include relevant documentation for use in our wiki.

+Thank you!
+The geoBoundaries Team